Falinor/FP-TS-cheatsheet/README.md

+# fp-ts cheatsheet

+This cheatsheet is intended for any reader to understand and remember fp-ts' most used features.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**